PaulDJoachim/semantic-mapper/README.md

 - `config/config.py`: Centralized configuration management with automatic file discovery
 - `config/config.ini`: Parameter settings for generation, clustering, and visualization
 - `main.py`: Example usage and pipeline orchestration

+This is experimental software.
+If you find it useful or have ideas for improvement, contributions are welcome.

 ## Why This Matters